ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/working-with-data/pandas.md

 - [Pandas on PyVideo](http://pyvideo.org/search?q=pandas): From PyCon to SciPy to PyData, many conferences have featured tutorials from Pandas developers and power users.
 The PyCon tutorials in particular tend to be given by very well-vetted presenters.

 Using these resources, combined with the walk-through given in this chapter, my hope is that you'll be poised to use Pandas to tackle any data analysis problem you come across!

+## Acknowledgments

+Thanks to Donne Martin for creating the open source course [data-science-ipython-notebooks](https://github.com/donnemartin/data-science-ipython-notebooks).
+It contributes the majority of the content in this chapter.